Fermentation Technology: From Ancient Wisdom To Modern Advances

 21st Century: Biotechnology Meets Sustainability

 In the last two decades, fermentation technology has undergone a renaissance, driven by biotechnological advances and a focus on sustainability.
-Omics technologies, such as genomics, proteomics and metabolomics, have revolutionised the study of microorganisms and their metabolic pathways, enabling tailored fermentation processes for different applications.
+Omics technologies, such as genomics, proteomics and metabolomics, have revolutionized the study of microorganisms and their metabolic pathways, enabling tailored fermentation processes for different applications.

 Process monitoring and automation have further improved the efficiency and consistency of fermentation.
 Sustainable practices, such as waste recycling, biofuel production and biodegradable material synthesis, have also gained prominence, highlighting the potential for fermentation technology to address environmental challenges.